streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

 ## Edit your app with GitHub Codespaces

 Spin up a cloud-based development environment for your deployed app in minutes.
-You can run your app your codespace to enjoy experimenting in a safe, sandboxed environment.
-When you are done editing your code you can commit your changes to your repo or just leave them in your codespace to return to later.
+You can run your app within your codespace to enjoy experimenting in a safe, sandboxed environment.
+When you are done editing your code, you can commit your changes to your repo or just leave them in your codespace to return to later.

 ### Create a codespace for your deployed app